Zusier/Zusiers-optimization-Batch/README.md

 #About
-Zusier's Optimization Batch File is made to boost your performance and decrease time setting up all my tweaks. ###Ple
+Zusier's Optimization Batch File is made to boost your performance and decrease time setting up all my tweaks.

 #Is this safe?
 Why should I use it?